chaseraab/odin-project/Notes/CSS.md

 }
 ```
 If an element has both alert and warning classes, the warning class will be applied since it was defined after the alert class.

+## Inspecting CSS and HTML

+### Inspector
+You can right-click any element of a webpage and click "Inspect" or press F12

+### Inspecting Elements
+Elements panel shows the HTML breakdown of the current page
+When an element is selected, the styles tab will show the styles applied to the selected element.

+### Testing styles in the inspector
+The Styles panel allows you to edit styles directly in the browser.
+This is helpful for testing out certain styles without editing the source code.

+## The Box Model